regulate-tech/rtfm-chatbot/README.md

 -----

-*Built with ❤️ for the NHS AI Community.*
+*Built with ❤️ for public sector tech decision makers.*